Genealogy Wise

 "All female blood relatives, ten (10) years of age or over, of honorably discharged Union Soldiers, Sailors and Marines of the Civil War, 1861 to 1865, also ex-army nurses of that War, are eligible for membership" (http://www.lgarnational.org/Membership.html)

 Owning this directory (and if she lived during those dates) suggests she (or a family member) was a member.
-I would take that and try to determine what records exist for her membership as well as look into a soldier, sailor, marine, or ex-army nurse who was related to her.
+I would take that and determine what records exist for her membership and look into a soldier, sailor, marine, or ex-army nurse who was related to her.

-When we find directories, we need to go beyond what they include and ask questions.
+We must go beyond what they include when we find directories and ask questions.
 These questions can include:

 • Who is included in this directory?